 - Floors: Dispose of as much standing water as possible, using a mop or towels.
 (Don’t use a vacuum cleaner.)

 - Carpeting: Blot soaked carpeting with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 - Clothing/Fabrics: Relocate wet items to a dry place.
 Don’t allow draperies to remain in contact with wet floors or carpeting.

 - Furniture: Move lighter pieces away from the carpeting.
 Place plastic bags or plastic wrap under the legs of large furniture.
 Wipe any excess water off of the furniture.

 Fire Damage Tips

 - Carpets: Avoid walking or tracking on carpet when possible.
-Do not use ”DIY” home carpet cleaners.
+Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wash or wipe ceilings and other absorbent surfaces.
+- Ceilings/Walls: Don’t wipe or attempt to wash ceilings and other absorbent surfaces.

-- Doors: Shut all doors in affected areas to confine smoke odors as much as possible.
+- Doors: Close all doors in affected areas to confine smoke odors as much as possible.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your home or business has been damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your business or home is damaged by storm, fire, mold, water or other disaster, Call Paul!